AtharvSabde/RedactAI/README.md

 Large Language Models are becoming a default tool for reviewing, summarizing, and extracting insights from documents.
 But there is a hidden cost.

 Most LLMs require raw document input.
-When you upload a contract, medical record, resume, or internal report, you are often sending unfiltered sensitive data along with it.
+When you upload a contract, medical record, financial, or internal report, you are often sending unfiltered sensitive data along with it.

 This creates real risks: